gilamonsterz/IoT-Recon/README.md

 To use: copy the bitstreams into the .../ultra96/bitstreams/ folder and run the python example notebooks included from xilinx, access through browser, but can also be found in \home\xilinx\jupyter_notebooks\bnn

-Config Timings: Open the jupyter notebook in config_times with the ultra96 as the host with all the bnn stuff installed.
+Config Timings: Open the jupyter notebook in config_times (with the ultra96 as the host with all the bnn stuff installed if you want to do more than read it).
 It's already got the output of some runs I did, so it's probably best to make a copy if you plan on making changes/testing it yourself.
 Or save the output data somewhere before messing with it.

 ----------------